 Dr. Paul Guerriero is a Board Certified, Fellowship-trained retina specialist at Spector Eye Care who provides vitreoretinal eye care for patients with varying degrees of retina disorder.
 Dr. Guerriero and the Spector Eye Care staff utilize advanced diagnostic testing such as Fluorescein Angiography and Ocular Coherence Tomography (OCT) to asses each patient’s individual needs.
 Based on each case, Dr. Guerriero uses medical, laser and surgical treatments for diabetic retinopathy, management of macular degeneration, and other diseases and problems of the retina.
 Dr. Guerriero has been treating retina conditions for over 20 years, and is an expert at advanced technology therapeutic methods such as Lucentis Injections for macular degeneration and retinal vascular disease, specialized retinal laser treatments, and retinal surgery such as Vitrectomy.

 The retina is a layer of tissue in the back of your eye that senses light and sends images to your brain.
 In the center of this nerve tissue is the macula.
 It provides the sharp, central vision needed for reading, driving and seeing fine detail.

 Retinal disorders affect this vital tissue.
 They can affect your vision, and some can be serious enough to cause blindness.
 Examples of retinal disorders are:

 - Macular degeneration– a disease that destroys your sharp, central vision

-- Retinal detachment– a medical emergency, when the retina is pulled away from the back of the eye
+- Retinal Tears and Detachment– a medical emergency, when the retina is pulled away from the back of the eye

 - Macular pucker – scar tissue on the macula